ARM-software/progress64/README.md

 --------------
 PROGRESS64 currently only supports ARMv8/AArch64 and x86-64 architectures.
 Several functions require 64-bit and 128-bit atomics (e.g. CAS) support in the hardware.
+Hazardptr and qsbr support one domain only.
+This simplifies the API.

 Notes
 --------------
-qsbr is experimental and needs analysis and verification.

 TODO
 --------------
 * Some missing examples
-* Multithreaded test programs
+* Multithreaded test programs for e.g. hash table, reassembly, reorder

 License
 --------------